Elevating the Everyday Experience

 A robust, ongoing communication approach to share stories demonstrating that a movement of change had begun.

 A new peer recognition program to celebrate team members who have elevated their own behaviors to elevate the customer experience.

 A true “ah-ha” moment occurred during the management training.
-Leaders from various groups were brought together and while each came with individual objectives and needs, silos were quickly broken down and it was discovered that the ﬁve behaviors were universal.
+Leaders from various groups were brought together.
+While each came with individual objectives and needs, silos were quickly broken down and it was discovered that the ﬁve behaviors were universal.
 American Airlines leadership realized the beneﬁts that resulted from the collaboration of team members from different groups.
-Face-to-face interactions led to honest discussions and team members walked away with new relationships, a better understanding of the various workgroups, and a renewed commitment to working together.
+Face-to-face interactions led to honest discussions, and team members walked away with new relationships, a better understanding of the various workgroups, and a renewed commitment to working together.

 Across American Airlines, it is clear that “Elevate” has taken hold and begun to build an organizational movement.

 A home-based Reservations representative in Miami has covered the walls of his ofﬁce with Elevate materials.